leagueofwomencoders/league-of-women-coders-website/about.md

 permalink: /about/
 ---

+League of Women Coders is a grassroots collective that focusses on coding, hacking, and learning together.
+We're like a book club for superhero women coders.
+You'll find us championing free software, debating the best uses for ternary operators, defending against trolls, sharing what we know, and supporting each other in every way we can.

+### Who should come?

 Are you a woman* who loves programming and has been searching for a similar bunch of ladies to eat cupcakes and discuss code with?
 Are you happier discussing Ruby** than rubies over coffee?
 If so, you’ve come to the right place!
-We meet at least once a month to hack on projects, give casual 5-minute lightning talks, ask all of our technical questions, and toss around ideas together.
-It's a great way to make new friends, and to bounce ideas off each other to keep improving our coding skills.
-Think of it as a book club for coders.
-We usually have tasty treats of the baked variety and pizza for all of your om-ing and nom-ing needs.
-We'd also love to bring in some interesting lady speakers, so let us know if you have anything you'd like to hear or talk about!

 *If you call yourself a woman, we do too!
 We don't care what's in your genes OR your jeans.
 Unless you're a robot, then we very much care and want you to join right away so we can pick your brain or... motherboard.

 **Or Python, Java, C, Perl, Haskell, Bash, PHP, Coq — we're language-agnostic!

+### What are your meetups like?

+We meet at least once a month to hack on projects, give casual 5-minute lightning talks, ask all of our technical questions, and toss around ideas together.
+It's a great way to make new friends, and to bounce ideas off each other to keep improving our coding skills.
+We usually have tasty treats of the baked variety and pizza for all of your om-ing and nom-ing needs.
+We also love to bring in interesting lady speakers, so let us know if you have anything you'd like to hear or talk about!

 ### What if I don’t code?